-The classic illustrations and touching lesson offer a comforting bedtime read.
+The touching lesson and classic illustrations offer a comforting bedtime read for children.
 But as we age, we’re taught that being Real means paying attention in school, landing a good job, earning a steady income, settling down with a family and preparing for retirement.
-As adults, we smile nostalgically at the simpler times.
-Because we know life is more complicated than just loving and being loved.
+As adults, we smile nostalgically at the simpler times, because we know life is more complicated than just loving and being loved.

-“It’s the most thorough study of human lives that’s ever been done,” says George Vaillant, director of the study from 1972 to 2004.
-Vaillant, who’s authored eight books covering various aspects of the study, first joined as a researcher in 1966.
+“It’s the most thorough study of human lives that’s ever been done,” said George Vaillant, director of the study from 1972 to 2004.
+Vaillant, who’s authored eight books—most of which cover various aspects of the study—first joined as a researcher in 1966.

-The Grant Study, as it was known at the time, later merged to run alongside a contrasting study launched in 1939 by criminologists Sheldon and Eleanor Glueck.
+The Grant Study, as it was known at the time, was later joined by a contrasting study launched in 1939 by criminologists Sheldon and Eleanor Glueck.
 The Glueck Study was comprised of 456 underprivileged men living in inner-city Boston, many without hot running water.

-In the late 1930s, physical capacity was considered the strongest predictor of success.
-Harvard University, filled with confident men from suburban homes who filled crimson jackets with broad shoulders and slim waists, was an appealing choice.
+The 1930s saw an increase in discussions on the importance of physical fitness to health and well-being.
+As such, Harvard University, filled with confident men from suburban homes who filled crimson jackets with broad shoulders and slim waists, offered an appealing pool of potential Grant Study participants.
 The selected men were considered those generally likely to succeed—a definition rooted in 1930s beliefs.

 To get a comprehensive look at what constituted a well-rounded life, doctors were selected from various backgrounds and brought to a converted living room in a large Victorian house on Harvard Square.
 They recorded everything from earlobes (free or attached?) to the type of toes (are they webbed?).
 Parents were asked when their child first wet the bed and how they learned about sex.
 Researchers interviewed participants for hours about everything from their political views to diet preferences.
 Every tattoo, mole and skin discoloration was marked, measured and recorded.